newrelic/newrelic-cordova-plugin/README.md

 ```

 ## Error Reporting
+### recordError(err: [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error), isFatal: boolean) : void;
+Records JavaScript errors for Cordova.
+It is useful to add this method by adding it to the error handler of the framework that you are using.
+Here are some examples below:

 ### Angular
 Angular 2+ exposes an [ErrorHandler](https://angular.io/api/core/ErrorHandler) class to handle errors.
 You can implement New Relic by extending this class as follows: